 Pam has also served on the National League of Women Voters Nominating Committee and the National Membership Recruitment Committee.
 In addition to being a member of the first “Sisters Across the Straits” government and citizen education team that traveled and met with women in Cuba, she has received numerous awards including the Susan B. Anthony Award for Outstanding Feminist 2008 from the National Organization for Women.

 She also serves as President of the Homeless Coalition of Palm Beach County.
 She has recently served on the Community Advisory Board for WXEL radio and television PBS stations for Palm Beach County and Treasure Coast areas.
 She volunteers with Junior Achievement business preparation classes for High school seniors, teaches underserved adult communities with the Literacy Coalition of Palm Beach County and volunteers at her local community hospital.
-Pam resides in Gulf Stream with her husband Barry.
+Pam resides in Palm Beach Gardens, Florida.

 Office & Events Manager

 Office & Events Manager Heather Hernandez is a graduate of Florida State University.
 She graduated with a bachelor’s degree in Political Science and a minor in International Affairs.
 She hopes to attend graduate school for Political Science in the near future.
 In her off-time she enjoys spending time with her dog, reading, and knitting.